fmorrisey/linux_sys_utils/README.md

 # 🖥️ linux_sys_utils

-A need some scripts to help with various tasks
+A needed some scripts to help with various tasks:
+- smart tests and sector checks for rosewill hdd drive enclosue

 ## ⚙️ Requirements